 China recently initiated an anti-subsidy probe into imported dairy products from the European Union, causing tensions to rise between the two entities.
 The probe, announced by China’s commerce ministry, focuses on various types of cheeses, milks, and creams intended for human consumption.
 Prompted by a complaint from the Dairy Association of China and the China Dairy Industry Association, this investigation will scrutinize 20 subsidy schemes from across the 27-member bloc, with specific attention given to countries like Austria, Belgium, Italy, and Romania.

 In 2023, the EU was China’s second-largest source of dairy products, accounting for at least 36% of the total value of imports.
 However, exports from the EU to China decreased from 2 billion euros in 2022 to 1.7 billion euros in 2023, as indicated by European Commission data.
-The outcome of this investigation could have significant implications for the dairy industry on both sides, with changes in market dynamics and trade relationships.
+The outcome of this investigation could have significant implications for the dairy industry on both sides, with potential changes in market dynamics and trade relationships.

 Another investigation announced by China’s commerce ministry in June pertains to the anti-dumping practices in the pork industry.
 This probe targets pork products intended for human consumption, including fresh, cold, and frozen cuts, as well as pig intestines, bladders, and stomachs.
 Prompted by a complaint from the China Animal Husbandry Association, this investigation raises concerns about the market share of pork suppliers from South America, the U.S., and Russia if imports from the EU are restricted.